Advanced Vocabulary Editing

 Scope

-This content is in intended to provide guidance on the creation optional vocabulary elements that will enrich and optimise semantics, provenance and interoperability.
+This content is intended to provide guidance on the creation of optional vocabulary elements that will enrich and optimise semantics, provenance and interoperability.

 Prerequisite